 Dominica’s Biodiversity

-Dominica, known as the Nature Island of the Caribbean, boasts one of the most diverse ecosystems in the region, featuring habitats ranging from lush rainforests to volcanic landscapes.
+Dominica, known as the Nature Island of the Caribbean, boasts one of the most diverse ecosystems in the region, featuring habitats ranging from lush mountainous rainforests to volcanic landscapes.
 Its thriving biodiversity includes numerous endemic species, unique flora and fauna, and an array of ecosystems critical to the island’s ecological balance and Tourism Industry.
 The government and several local and international organisations have worked tirelessly to protect Dominica’s natural heritage, mainly through conservation and sustainable development programs.

 Flora: Trees, Plants, and Flowers